salshyn/PageFossil/README.md

 ### Developers

-If you are developing with PageFossil, here are a couple to commands to help build it from source:
+If you are developing with PageFossil, here are a couple commands to help build it from source:

 #### Production builds